-You will be sure to find Cherry-plums on any early Springtime walk.
+Enjoy finding Cherry Plums You will be sure to find Cherry Plums on any early Springtime walk.
 They are scattered throughout Ham Lands where their welcome white blossom joyfully advertises their whereabouts.
 The map indicates locations with interesting examples that are well worth visiting.
 At this time of year some paths get very muddy and are best avoided.
 Please plan your walk carefully.
 You may prefer to visit different locations on separate occasions.

-- 1. Entrance to TYM, a fine row of cultivated forms with green and copper foliage, and white or pink flowers.
+- Entrance to TYM, a fine row of cultivated forms with green and copper foliage, and white or pink flowers.
 These usually produce delicious fruit, both red and yellow.
 In years of abundance, stones from the high branches litter the pavement. - 2.
-Two groves of Wild Cherry, although not yet flowering, contrast with 3.
-This area can be muddy! - 3.
-A fine mature Cherry-plum tree surrounded by younger ones. - 4.
-The tow path from Ham House car park and the TYM bridge has plenty of Cherry-plum blossom and is easy walking. - 5.
+Two groves of Wild Cherry, although not yet flowering This area can be muddy! - 3.
+A fine mature Cherry Plum tree. - 4.
+The tow path from Ham House car park and the TYM bridge has plenty of Cherry Plum blossom and is easy walking. - 5.
 Pause on the TYM bridge to enjoy a pink and white flowered forms growing closely intertwined. - 6.
 Two nice clumps on HL South and one at the Lock. - 7.
 Near the Hawker Centre (not strictly HL) there are some nice varieties with larger white and pink flowers.